Most Famous Badminton Logos

 Logo Badminton England

-The Badminton England emblem looks expressive due to the original red shuttlecock, resembling a burst of emotions on the court.
+The Badminton England emblem is expressive thanks to its original red shuttlecock, which resembles a burst of emotion on the court.
 One can discern an athlete’s figure within the symbol, emphasizing the game’s dynamic nature and competitive spirit.
-Colors are traditional for England: the red symbol harmoniously aligns with dark blue lettering, adding solidity and elegance.
+Colors are traditional in England: the red harmonizes with the dark blue lettering, adding a sense of solidity and elegance.
 Founded many years ago, the federation regularly attracts thousands of participants and spectators to major English tournaments, and its logo is an important attribute of the country’s sporting culture.

 YONEX All England Open Badminton Championships